igembitsgoa/igem-wikisync/docs/tutorial/index.rst

 The source code is inside ``wiki/src/WS-basic/`` instead of just ``wiki/src/`` so that any existing content on your wiki is not affected.

-You can find a zipped version of this code `here <https://downgit.github.io/#/home?url=https://github.com/igembitsgoa/igem-wikisync-resources/tree/master/basic-example>`_.
+Please download a zipped version of this code `here <https://downgit.github.io/#/home?url=https://github.com/igembitsgoa/igem-wikisync-resources/tree/master/basic-example>`_.

 #2 **Let's look at individual files now:**